tu-yiwen/EECS_487_proj/README.md

 test_embedding: https://drive.google.com/file/d/1-4eCmQOtTlJbmtEmeRofQDEbFSMyl2zC/view?usp=share_link

 The final notebook file is meme_result.ipynb, you may need to configure the file locations to run the notebook.
 Sorry for the inconvenience~

+# Special thanks

+Thanks to the committee of Memotion 2 to be kind enough to provide test labels.